arktekk/rest-workshop/slides/http/one/02_caching.md

 .notes Takes either the ETag or Last-Modified from the previous response and applies it to next request.
 .notes Success yields either (next)

-!SLIDE bullets
-# 304 Not Modified #
-* Updated headers so the cache can update the metadata for the cached representation.

-!SLIDE bullets
-# 200 OK #
-* A new copy of the representation + metadata which must replace the cached object.

 !SLIDE bullets incremental
 # ETag #
 	ETag: "foobar"